subquery/documentation/docs/quickstart/quickstart_chains/scroll-sepolia.md

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect place to start.
 It allows you to define your end goal right at the start.

 Remove all existing entities and update the `schema.graphql` file as follows.
-Here you can see we are indexing block information such as the id, blockHeight and drip receiver along with an aggregation of the total value of the drip per day.
+Here you can see we are indexing block information such as the id, blockHeight, transfer receiver and transfer sender along with an approvals and all of the attributes related to them (such as owner and spender etc.).

 ```graphql
 type Transfer @entity {